Canna paniculata

-Canna paniculata Ruiz & Pav. is a species of the Canna genus, belonging to the family Cannaceae.
-Native of southern Mexico, Costa Rica, and tropical South America, except for the Amazon Basin, at 200-2,000m (650-6,500 ft).
+Canna paniculata is a species of flowering plant in the family Cannaceae.
+It is native of southern Mexico, Costa Rica, and tropical South America, except for the Amazon Basin, at 200-2,000m (650-6,500 ft).

 It is a perennial growing to 5 m (16 ft) tall.
 It is hardy to zone 10 and is frost tender.
 In the north latitudes it is in flower from August to October, and the seeds ripen in October.
 The flowers are hermaphrodite.

 In addition to the above generally agreed synonyms, there is a major reference (1) to Canna 'Musaefolia', admitting that it was earlier called C. excelsa Lodd., but renamed in France by Monsieur Theodoré Anneé because of its resemblance to Musa.

 Taxonomy

 In the last three decades of the 20th century, Canna species have been categorised by two different taxonomists, Paulus Johannes Maria Maas from the Netherlands and Nobuyuki Tanaka from Japan, and they are in agreement that this is a distinct and separate species.